SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_number_setting_d_.numbersetting.md

 ▸ **step**(`value`: number): *[NumberSetting](_pages_number_setting_d_.numbersetting.md)*

-The step between values values.
+The step between values.
 If the style is not set to slider then setting a step will cause up and down arrows to appear next to the input box that increment or decrement the value by the value of the step.